notteddydev/reimagined_lamp/README.md

 - Deletion logic - contacts, addresses
 - Look into related descriptors and using a custom ManyToManyDescriptor for Addresses to Contacts to make sure that Address always comes prepopulated with the 'archived' db field.
 As well as a custom object manager.
 - Maybe more effort that it's worth, but attach vcard to email / sms / whatsapp message
+- Add a site-wide button which hides archived items from all views.
+- Allow importing of contacts from .vcf files.

 ### Handy Links